Ramin-Farhadi/UCF---How-to-Use-Markup-Documentation/README.md

 <li>
 When writing HTML code, we prefer to use the grid system, which works exactly like Bootstrap.
-The diTerence is that we prefer to use it in a shortcode style.
+The diference is that we prefer to use it in a shortcode style.
 However, the traditional Bootstrap method also works well, and for nested elements, we may opt for the traditional Bootstrap version to avoid code conflicts.
 </li>